25 Different Types of Wasps in Colorado

 Blue-winged wasps play an important role in Colorado’s ecosystem, as they are predators that help to control other insect populations.

-These wasps typically measure up to an inch in length and have a thick thorax with a segmented abdomen.
+These wasps typically measure up to an inch long and have a thick thorax with a segmented abdomen.

 They can be distinguished from other species of wasps by their unique blue wings and yellow body.

-Blue-winged wasps are solitary insects, meaning they do not form colonies like other species of wasps.
+Blue-winged wasps are solitary insects, meaning they do not form colonies like other species.

-Instead, they nest alone in cavities or in the ground, often near food sources.
+Instead, they nest alone in cavities or the ground, often near food sources.

-These wasps can sting humans and other animals when threatened, but their venom is not particularly powerful.
+When threatened, these wasps can sting humans and other animals, but their venom is not particularly powerful.

 4. Braconid Wasp